 Call to Action

-If you enjoyed this recipe and want more festive ideas, be sure to subscribe for updates!
-We’d love to hear about your eggnog cheesecake adventures in the comments below or any reviews if you try the recipe!
+If you liked this recipe and want more festive ideas, subscribe for updates!
+Let us know how your eggnog cheesecake turns out in the comments below or share any cool tweaks you made!

 eggnog cheesecake